 Open the View tab and move to the Advanced settings list.

-You should also check the Do not show hidden files and folders (Windows XP and Vista) or Do not show hidden files, folders, or drives and Hide protected operating system files (Recommended) boxes - this prevents accidental deletions of important settings, system files and folders.
+You should also check the Do not show hidden files and folders (Windows XP and Vista) or Do not show hidden files, folders, or drives and Hide protected operating system files (Recommended) boxes - this prevents accidental deletions of important settings, system files, and folders.

 In Windows XP and Vista, there is a separate option that controls storing view settings for folders.
 Always enable the Remember each folder's view settings option to keep folder customizations.

-In case you don't like the pop-up descriptions while you hover mouse pointer over items such as Computer, Documents, etc, you can turn it off by clearing the Show pop-up description for folder and desktop items box.
+In case you don't like the pop-up descriptions while you hover the mouse pointer over items such as Computer, Documents, etc, you can turn it off by clearing the Show pop-up description for folder and desktop items check box.

 Click OK to save changes and close the Folder Options window.